 - 1 teaspoon dried savory

-- 1-2 teaspoons red wine vinegar, to taste
+- 1-2 teaspoons red wine vinegar to taste

-- 1 small bunch parsley
+- 1 small bunch of parsley

-- salt and pepper
+- fine sea salt and black pepper

-Quarter the cabbage and remove the core.
-Chop the cabbage into small pieces, they don't have to be extremely fine.
+- Prepare cabbage: Quarter the cabbage and remove the core.
+Chop the cabbage into small pieces; they don't have to be extremely fine.
 Set aside.
+Finely chop the onion.

-Start adding the cabbage, as much as it fits in the pot.
+- Start adding the cabbage as much as it fits in the pot (2-3 batches, depending on the size of the pot).
 Add the dried savory as well.
 Stir well to coat with the rest of the ingredients and let cook for a few minutes until the cabbage wilts down a bit.

-Adjust the taste with salt and pepper.
-Add 1 to 2 teaspoons red wine vinegar for a fruitier taste.
+- Adjust the taste with salt and pepper.
+Add 1 to 2 teaspoons of red wine vinegar for a fruitier taste.
 Sprinkle with the chopped parsley and serve.